alvarogarcia7/gilded-rose-kata-java/README.md

 This can be seen as a `Rule` and a `Rule Engine` pattern: the `domain.Item` (plus children) are the `Rule`s and the `Factory::build` is the `Rule Engine`

+Each rule is autonomous on how to apply itself.
+The rule itself indicates whether there is a match or not (using an Option).

 [gildedrose]: https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/Java
 [emilybache]: https://github.com/emilybache